Palash90/site-assets/blogs/build-your-own-nn/README.md

 When we want to refer to an element inside the matrix, we need a notation to identify a specific element.

-A Matrix A with m rows and n columns is referred to as an m×n matrix.
+A matrix $A$ with $m$ rows and $n$ columns is referred to as an $m \times n$ matrix.
 We denote an individual element within that matrix using subscripts:

 $$
 A_{i,j}